Salvadel/soc-homelab-enviornment/architecture/architecture-overview.md

 ## Project Purpose

 This project is a home Security Operations Center (SOC) lab built to simulate a real-world threat detection and incident response environment.
-The lab replicates a basic corporate network consisting of a monitored Windows endpoint, a SIEM server, and an attack machine.
-The purpose is to develop hands-on experience in attack simulation, log analysis, alert triage, and incident documentation, core skills required for SOC Analyst roles.
-All activity is fully contained within an isolated virtual network with no connectivity to the internet or host network.
+The lab replicates a basic corporate network consisting of a monitored Windows endpoint, a SIEM server, a SOAR automation server, a firewall, and an attack machine.
+The purpose is to develop hands-on experience in attack simulation, log analysis, alert triage, automated response workflows, and incident documentation — core skills required for SOC Analyst roles.
+All attack activity is fully contained within an isolated virtual network, with controlled internet access managed through a pfSense firewall for SOC tooling.

 ## Environment Summary

-The lab consists of three virtual machines running on VMware Workstation.
+The lab consists of five virtual machines running on VMware Workstation.
 Each machine serves a distinct role in the SOC workflow:

+- **pfSense (192.168.100.1)** — Firewall and router sitting at the network perimeter, managing all traffic between the internal LAN Segment and the internet via VMware NAT
-- **Ubuntu Server (192.168.100.10)** -- SIEM server running Wazuh, responsible for collecting and analyzing security logs from monitored endpoints
+- **Ubuntu Server (192.168.100.10)** — SIEM server running Wazuh, responsible for collecting and analyzing security logs from monitored endpoints
-- **Windows 11 Home (192.168.100.20)** -- Target endpoint simulating a corporate workstation, monitored by a Wazuh agent
+- **Windows 11 Home (192.168.100.20)** — Target endpoint simulating a corporate workstation, monitored by a Wazuh agent
-- **Kali Linux (192.168.100.30)** -- Attack machine used to simulate threat actor behavior against the Windows endpoint
+- **Kali Linux (192.168.100.30)** — Attack machine used to simulate threat actor behavior against the Windows endpoint
+- **SOC Tools VM (192.168.100.40)** — SOAR server running Shuffle, TheHive, and Gotify, responsible for automated alert triage, case management, and analyst notifications

 ## Network Design

 ![Network Diagram](../images/network-diagram.png)

-All three virtual machines are connected through a VMware LAN Segment configured as a fully isolated internal network using the subnet **192.168.100.0/24**.
-The LAN Segment has no NAT, no DHCP, and no routing to the Internet or the host machine's physical network.
+All five virtual machines are connected through a VMware LAN Segment using the subnet **192.168.100.0/24**. pfSense sits at the network perimeter with two network adapters — a WAN adapter connected to VMware NAT for internet access, and a LAN adapter connected to the internal segment.
+All VMs use pfSense at 192.168.100.1 as their default gateway, meaning all internet bound traffic is routed through pfSense before reaching the outside network.
+Internal VM to VM traffic stays on the LAN Segment and bypasses pfSense entirely.
 Each VM is assigned a static IP address to ensure consistent communication between machines.
-For a full breakdown of IP assignments, see [Static IP Configuration](static-ip-config.md).
+For a full breakdown of IP assignments see [Static IP Configuration](static-ip-config.md).

-Traffic flow in the lab operates in two directions.
+Traffic flow in the lab operates across three paths.
 Attack traffic flows from Kali Linux toward the Windows 11 endpoint, simulating a threat actor targeting a corporate workstation.
-Log and alert data flows from the Wazuh agent on Windows 11 to the Wazuh manager on Ubuntu Server, where it is processed and made visible on the web-based Wazuh dashboard.
+Log and alert data flows from the Wazuh agent on Windows 11 to the Wazuh Manager on Ubuntu Server, where it is processed and triggers automated response workflows.
+Automation and notification data flows from Wazuh to Shuffle on the SOC Tools VM, which creates cases in TheHive and sends notifications via Gotify.
+For a detailed view of how data moves through the full pipeline see the [Data Flow Diagram](../images/data-flow-diagram.png).

 ## Machine Roles & Responsibilities

+### pfSense — Firewall / Router (192.168.100.1)
+pfSense acts as the network perimeter firewall and router for the lab environment.
+It sits between the VMware NAT adapter and the internal LAN Segment, managing all traffic entering and leaving the network. pfSense logs all traffic passing through it, providing network level visibility that complements the endpoint level visibility provided by Wazuh.
+This mirrors how real SOC environments layer network and endpoint monitoring for more complete detection coverage.
+Full installation details are documented in [pfSense Setup](../setup/pfsense-setup.md).

 ### Ubuntu Server — SIEM (192.168.100.10)
 Ubuntu Server hosts the full Wazuh stack, including the Wazuh Manager, Wazuh Indexer, and Wazuh Dashboard.
 The Wazuh Manager receives security logs forwarded by agents installed on monitored endpoints, processes them against detection rules, and generates alerts for suspicious activity.
 The dashboard is accessible via browser at `https://192.168.100.10` from the Windows VM.
 Ubuntu was chosen for its stability, low resource utilization, and widespread use in the industry.
 Full installation details are documented in [Ubuntu Server Setup](../setup/ubuntu-setup.md) and [Wazuh Setup](../setup/wazuh-setup.md).